-Traits in Common The Truth About Trust

-How are friendship and loyalty related Trustworthy people know the importance of

-to trust? trust and make sure they embody it in

-ONLY MINIT.

-- IEW Whom do you trustoo

-How are friendship and loyalty related to trust?
-Whom do you truston

-Can others trust you?
+Traits in Common How are friendship and loyalty related to trust?
+The Truth About Trust Trustworthy people know the importance of trust and make sure they embody it in How are friendship and loyalty related to trust?
+Whom do you truston Can others trust you?
 Why or why not?

-LA E Cabas To the state of th

-3C1100 Ī

-Pa Da Why is important to trust one another?

-EE

-W. C.

-3 ®

-When might you need betray a friend's trust?

-"You may be deceived if you trust too S

-"You may be deceived if you trust too much, but you will live in timent if you don't trust enough."
+SCIIO O Dal Why is it important to trust one another?
+San When might you need betray a friend's trust?
+"You may be deceived if you trust too much, but you will live in triment if you don't trust enough."
+TRUM MEMBERS In Practice IIII ans I SEVIEW.
+O TNIAG AOS In Practice For each example of nontrustworthy behavior, co ome up with a trustworthy solution.
+You fail to return your library books You break a promise to a friend You're caught gossiping behind someone e's back You let a friend copy your homework Someone else is blamed for your mistake 9

-- FO ME

-In Department TNIAG

-In Practice For each example of nontrustworthy behavior, co

-, one up with a trustworthy solution.

-You fail to return your library books

-, ,

-e's back

-You let a friend copy your homework

-Someone else is blamed for your mistake e

 Are You Fair?
-Do you let everyone have a turn before again? you go Do you follow the rules?
-MOTSUBMIT Do you let everyone have a turn before again?
+Do you let everyone have a turn before you again?
 Do you follow the rules?
-Do you listen to both sills of the story if friends are arguing?
-Are you careful real to judge people before if your Sons Are you careful resto judge people before get to know then? ore you People who carried fair make it a point to eneveryone had the same chance to achieve "It is to fair to ask of others what you are no colling to do yourself." - ELEAN E ve.
-Sometimes it can be difficult to be Read the following scens os and fair.
-Think about wyou can determine whether the relations are fair or unfair. at school Everyone goes again.
-That is Live before anyone goes again.
-That is at home You see your classmate cheating on a test.
+SUBMIN Do you listen to both sills of the story if yo friends are arguing? ur Fo A Are you careful to judge people before you get to know them? ou - ELEANS ROOSEVELT books You Make the Co Making Effort • Read the following scent os and Sometimes it can be difficult to be fair.
+Think about the you can determine whether the tuations are concentrate on fairness fair or unfair. at school Everyone goes again.
+That is Light of the computer - not allowing your sister to play.
+That is • at home You see your classmate cheating on a test.
 That is You give something to one of your friends, but not to another.
 That is in sports You and your friends don't let anyone else sit at your table.
-That is You clean up the mess you made.
+That is • You clean up the mess you made.
 That is